azadhmhd/django_boilerplate_with_multitenant/README.md

 - Database configuration: Pre-configured to use PostgreSQL by default, but you can easily switch to other databases like SQLite or MySQL.
 - Environment variables: Uses the python-decouple library to manage environment variables for your local development and production deployment.
 - Debug toolbar: Includes Django Debug Toolbar to assist with debugging during development.
+- Multitenancy support: Built-in support for handling multiple tenants within the same Django application.
+## Multitenancy Features
+- Tenant model and schema: The boilerplate includes a **`Tenant`** model and sets up a separate schema for each tenant in the database.
+This allows you to isolate data between tenants securely.
+- Tenant-specific settings: Provides the ability to have tenant-specific settings, enabling you to customize various aspects of your application for each tenant.
+- Middleware for authentication: Includes middleware to handle tenant authentication and routing requests to the appropriate tenant's schema based on the URL or a custom header.
+- Tenant management commands: Comes with management commands to create new tenants, set tenant-specific settings, and perform tenant-related tasks.
 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.